AlessandroLovo/REA-Veros/README.md

 2. (optional) `defaults.sh`: script that sets cluster specific default values for the environment variables used by `rea.sh`.
 As for the model defaults, If you then provide a different value as option when you run `rea.sh`, this one will override the default one set by `defaults.sh`.

+3. (optional) `init.sh`: Script for setting up the cluster when you log in.
+This is just for yourself, and it won't be used by the algorithm at any point.

-As an example look at folder `clusters/hpc` and its content.
+As an example look at folder `clusters/psmn` and its content.

+To see how to set up the environments for the veros model and the rare event algorithm look respectively at [](veros/setup.md) and [](rea/setup.md)